Today, we will be presenting you with 20 DIY chicken coop door ideas.

 The chicken coop door is one of the most important components of your chickens’ house.
 Not only because it allows them to go in and out of the coop, but because it could also account for your little critters’ safety, and sometimes it is literally the only thing keeping them from being a predators’ meal.

-Whatever you are looking for, there would be a chicken coop door for you.
-Now, let us take you through 18 different chicken coop doors to find your perfect match.
+Whatever you are looking for, there will be a chicken coop door for you.
+Now, let us take you through 20 different chicken coop doors to find your perfect match.

 1. Pop Door

 Let us start with the good old pop door – sometimes also called a pop hole.
 There are several ways to fashion this, but the main idea is to create a door that flaps up and down.
 Its structure and appearance are identical to the dog door.